raghav1674/java_practice/JAVA BASICS/DATATYPES.md

 - NARROWING: big data type to small (not supported in java )
-- WIDENING: small data tyep to big data type (supported by default)
+- WIDENING: small data type to big data type (supported by default)

 ##### COMMENTS IN JAVA: